uiseoklee/VAEplusDDPG/README.md

-# Robust Autonomous Navigation in Low-Light Environments using VAE+ and DDPG
+# Robust Autonomous Navigation in Low-Light Environments using VAE+DDPG

 This repository contains the implementation for the research paper: **"Robust Autonomous Navigation in Low-Light Environments with Camera-Based VAE+ and Deep Reinforcement Learning"**.